naresh1012/CFD-Projects/README.md

 ### Workflow of FEA Simulations
 Workflow of FEA Simulations is similar to that of CFD's.

-### Pre-Processing
+#### Pre-Processing
 * Prepare geometry by simplifying 3d model i.e. remove unwanted components, holes, small edges
 * Assign materials to different parts of the model (different materials have different **Yield Strengths**)
 * Define constraints on model to control degree of freedom(Translation & Rotation) of components
 * Define structural loads on model
 * Discretize domain using FEM

-### Processing
+#### Processing
-* Run the simulation
+* Run the simulation, unlike CFD, FEA does not contain different solvers.
+Depending on softwarees used, different studies i.e. static stress analysis, modal analysis or transient analysis will have different solutions

-### Post-Processing
+#### Post-Processing
 * Observe safety factor of model and ensure it is > 1.5
 * Observe areas of stress concentration and conclude why
 * Research and validate using results from research papers

-## Completed work
+## Upcoming Tasks
-* Steady State Simulations of a model of DJI Mavic Pro
-* Static Stress Analysis of a DJI Mavic Pro model
-* Modal Analysis of DJI Mavic Pro Model

-## How to Contribute
-* Research for validation cases for CFD and FEA simulations for drones
-* Complete Mesh independence study for drones
+* Complete Mesh independence study for Coaxial drone (either automatically by writing a script or manually refining mesh)
 * Complete Source codes for Steady State CFD simulations of Coaxial Drone
-* Complete Source code for Stress and Model Analysis of Coaxial Drone
+* Complete Source code for Stress and Modal Analysis of Coaxial Drone